openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-ep-filter-ext.md

 characteristics, such as service_id, interface, or region.
 Indeed, any endpoint attribute could be used as part of a filter.

-A classic use case is token filter endpoints based on region.
-For example, suppose I want to filter service endpoints returned in the service catalog by
+A classic use case is to filter endpoints based on region.
+For example, suppose a user wants to filter service endpoints returned in the service catalog by region, the following endpoint group may be used:
-region:

     {
         "endpoint_group": {
             "description": "Example Endpoint Group",
             "filters": {
-                "region": "US-West"
+                "region_id": "e68c72"
             },
             "name": "EP-GROUP-1"
         }